vishali-aiinfox/testing/README.md

-# testing a purpose is reviews of
+# testing a purpose is reviews of test
 for testing